zmarty/zmarty.github.io/_posts/2025-11-02-chinese-open-weights-models.md

 <img width="1000" height="476" alt="image" src="https://github.com/user-attachments/assets/207cd4ba-38b9-4b5b-b1b5-985ef85460b5" />

 Behind these numbers is an entire ecosystem of organizations competing at every tier.
 The chart categorizes players from frontier models down to honorable mentions.
-Since this visualization was created for Nathan Lambert's October talk which I credit below, [MiniMax released M2](https://huggingface.co/MiniMaxAI/MiniMax-M2), which now claims the top spot in Artificial Analysis intelligence rankings.
+Since this visualization was created for Nathan Lambert's October talk I credit below, [MiniMax released M2](https://huggingface.co/MiniMaxAI/MiniMax-M2), which now claims the top spot in Artificial Analysis intelligence rankings.
 The pace of releases is so rapid that static snapshots become obsolete within weeks.

 <img width="600" height="615" alt="image" src="https://github.com/user-attachments/assets/73a5adc7-e213-4336-aa44-44b1bd3a9a7e" />